2011 Kraft Fight Hunger Bowl (December)

 The 2011 Kraft Fight Hunger Bowl, the 10th edition of the game, was a post-season American college football bowl game, held on December 31, 2011 at AT&T Park in San Francisco, California as part of the 2011–12 NCAA Bowl season.

 The game, which was telecast at 12:30 p.m.
 Pacific Time (3:30 p.m.
 Eastern Time) on ESPN, featured the UCLA Bruins (6–7) versus the Illinois Fighting Illini (6–6).
 The Bruins, with a losing record, were granted a waiver to play in a bowl game by the NCAA after the Pac-12 conference did not have enough eligible teams to fill its bowl commitments.
-Both teams fired their head coach this season after .500 records.
+Both teams fired their head coaches that season after .500 regular season records.
 Mike Johnson, who replaced Rick Neuheisel, is the interim coach for UCLA.
 The Fighting Illini were led by interim coach Vic Koenning while their newly hired head coach Tim Beckman, who replaced Ron Zook, was on the sidelines.
-UCLA lost the matchup and subsequently finished the season with a losing record (6–8).
+UCLA lost and finished the season with a losing record (6–8).